Mercersburg Academy: School traditions

 The Washington Irving Literary Society and John Marshall Literary Society—the school's oldest student organizations—trace their roots back before Mercersburg Academy was established.
 Before Marshall College moved to Lancaster to become Franklin & Marshall College, its students created the Diagnothian and Goethean literary societies.
 In 1865, after the founding of Mercersburg College, the Washington Irving Literary Society was born; within a year, the rival John Marshall Literary Society emerged.
-William Mann Irvine helped revive the two societies at the Academy's founding, and the rival societies have competed against one another ever since.
-All students attending Mercersburg are members of one of the two societies; those with family members who preceded them at the school can choose to represent the same society.
+William Mann Irvine helped revive the two societies at the academy's founding, and the rival societies have competed against one another ever since.
+All students attending Mercersburg are members of one of the two societies; those with family members who attended the school before them may choose to represent the same society.
 Otherwise, society officers meet early in the school year to select new students for each group.
 (This replaces the early practice of returning students racing to meet stagecoaches carrying new students to campus in hopes of convincing those students to join a particular society.)

 What began as a midwinter debate competition has evolved into a week of intense competition in everything from basketball and swimming to chess and poker.
 The climactic event of the week is Declamation, a speaking contest where five representatives from each society deliver prepared monologues.
-Winners of each event during the week earn points for their respective societies, with the largest number of points awarded at Declamation.
-The winning society claims bragging rights for the next 12 months.
+Winners of each event during the week earn points for their respective societies, with the most points awarded at Declamation.
+The winning society claims bragging rights for the next twelve months.

 Each year, on the Friday evening of Alumni Weekend (often held in October), students gather on the steps of Main Hall for Step Songs, which involves the singing of school songs and traditional cheers as a pep rally for the next day's athletic contests, usually against a Mid-Atlantic Prep League opponent.
-The tradition evolved into its present form from that of an annual concert given for visiting alumni by the Glee Club—under the direction of Headmaster Irvine.
+The tradition evolved from an annual concert for visiting alums, given by the Glee Club under the direction of Headmaster Irvine, into its present form.
 (Irvine suffered a stroke during Step Songs in 1928 and died a week later.)

 Campus

-Mercersburg's rural 300-acre campus includes seven student dormitories, a chapel, a library, an arts center, two additional academic buildings, a student center, a dining hall, an alumni and parent center, a college counseling center, 10 playing fields (including a synthetic turf field), a gymnasium and field house, an aquatic center, a squash center, and a tennis center.
+Mercersburg's rural 300-acre campus includes seven student dormitories, a chapel, a library, an arts center, two additional academic buildings, a student center, a dining hall, an alums and parent center, a college counseling center, 10 playing fields (including a synthetic turf field), a gymnasium and field house, an aquatic center, a squash center, and a tennis center.

 The James Buchanan Cabin (believed to be the birthplace of the first Pennsylvanian to be elected president of the United States) was originally located at Stony Batter, an early trading post about 2.5 miles west of campus, and was erected sometime before 1791.
 It was moved to Chambersburg, Pennsylvania, where it served various uses.
 To ensure that the cabin would be adequately stored and maintained, the school purchased it in 1953 and placed it near Nolde Gymnasium on campus.